CliffS/mustache-simple/README.md

 # SOURCE REPOSITORY

-The source is maintained at a public Github repositor at [https://github.com/CliffS/mustache-simple](https://github.com/CliffS/mustache-simple).
+The source is maintained at a public Github repository at [https://github.com/CliffS/mustache-simple](https://github.com/CliffS/mustache-simple).
 Feel free to fork it and to help me fix some of the above issues.
 Please leave any bugs or issues on the [Issues](https://github.com/CliffS/mustache-simple/issues)